Summary of legislation interfacing with the Gas Safety (Installation and Use) Regulations 1998

 The Regulations include requirements for design, construction, installation, examination and maintenance of pipelines, and for decommissioning of disused pipelines.
 Additional requirements are imposed in relation to certain ('major accident hazard') pipelines, including notification to HSE of specified information, preparation of a major accident prevention document and drawing up emergency procedures.

-These Regulations deal with the management of the safe flow of gas (defined as any substance in a gaseous state which consists wholly or mainly of methane), whether in a single system or a network of connected systems.
+These Regulations deal with the management of the safe flow of gas.
+This is defined as any substance in a gaseous state which consists wholly or mainly of methane, whether in a single system or a network of connected systems such as the gas transmission system or gas distribution systems.
 The Regulations make it unlawful for gas to be conveyed in a system or network without a safety case being prepared by the conveyor and accepted by HSE.
-Where two or more gas transporters operate on a network, there has to be a sole network emergency co-ordinator (NEC) for that network, whose safety case has been accepted by HSE.
+Where 2 or more gas transporters operate on a network, there has to be a sole network emergency co-ordinator (NEC) for that network, whose safety case has been accepted by HSE.

-The Regulations cover requirements for emergency response to and investigation of gas escapes.
+A network must have an emergency reporting service provider which can receive calls from the public to report gas escapes.
+Gas conveyors also responsible for emergency response to, and investigation of, gas escapes.
 These requirements apply to an escape of natural gas, or actual/suspected emission of carbon monoxide (CO) from an appliance using natural gas; they interface with GSIUR provisions on escapes of other fuel gases and emissions of CO from appliances using gases other than natural gas.

 Requirements for the content and other characteristics of gas conveyed in a network are also included.
 For example, maximum quantities of hydrogen, oxygen, hydrogen sulphide, sulphur and other impurities are specified.
 Although GSIUR does not cover gases wholly or mainly comprising hydrogen when used in non-domestic premises, a gas containing the 0.1% molar (approximately 0.2%) maximum level allowed under the GSMR is covered generally under GSIUR (see definition of 'gas' in regulation 2(1)).